San Diego Home Invasion Attorney

 The second requirement of a home invasion is for the defendant to have the specific intent to commit a crime once inside the premises.

-Generally, the prosecution will point to the facts and circumstances surrounding the home invasion to prove that there was intent to commit a crime.
+Generally, the prosecution will point to the facts and circumstances to prove that there was intent to commit a crime.

 This may include carrying a weapon, partially loading a bag or vehicle with items from the home, or tampering with an alarm system.